Who We Are

 Surveys

-For each survey, we define the methodology, which takes into account the needs of the population being surveyed, the survey project scope, and financial constraints.
+For each survey, we define the methodology, which takes into account the needs of the population being surveyed, the survey project scope, and financial considerations.
 Each tool or suite of tools that we select and/or develop ensures that the elements of the care experience that are most important to our patients and families are captured and that the strategic directions of our healthcare organizations are reflected.

 Data Collection